+(a) Included in other assets and deferred charges, net, in the accompanying consolidated balance sheets.

-- $(a)\ Included\ in\ other\ assets\ and\ deferred\ charges,\ net\ in\ the\ accompanying\ consolidated\ balance\ sheets.$ - (b) Included in accounts payable and accrued liabilities in the accompanying consolidated balance sheets.
+(b) Included in accounts payable and accrued liabilities in the accompanying consolidated balance sheets.

-As of December 31, 2018, one retail property, totaling \$1.8 million, was determined to be Level 3 asset under the hierarchy, and was measured at fair value less cost to sell on a non-recurring basis using an income capitalization approach, consisting of a capitalization rate of 8.5%.
-In addition, real estate held for sale on the consolidated balance sheet as of December 31, 2018 includes the carrying value of a property which is below its fair value.
-As of December 31, 2017, there were no assets measured at fair value on a non-recurring basis.
+As of December 31, 2019, real estate held for sale on the consolidated balance sheet consisted of (1) one retail property, totaling \$1.9 million, which was determined to be Level 3 asset under the hierarchy, and was measured at fair value less cost to sell on a non-recurring basis using an income capitalization approach, consisting of a capitalization rate of 8.5%, (2) one retail property, totaling \$6.0 million, which was determined to be Level 3 asset under the hierarchy, and was measured at fair value less cost to sell on a non-recurring basis using a discounted cash flow approach, consisting of a capitalization rate of 11.5% and a discount rate of 8.0%, and (3) the carrying value of a property which is below its fair value.